narner/MyWebsite/content/Investing.md

 date: "2021-09-06"
 ---

-I'm fortunate to be an investor and advisor in some fantastic companies.
+I'm fortunate to be an investor in some fantastic companies.

 * [Collage](https://twitter.com/thecollageapp) - Create and remix memes with your friends.

 * [Default](https://www.default.com/) - Capture inbound sales leads via customizable and integratabtle forms on your website.

-* [Jelly.fm](https://www.jelly.fm) - Voice chat in a customizable virtual world.

 * [Quinn](https://www.usequinn.com) - A productivity tool inspired by personal assistants.